Best time to visit Georgia

 If you'd like to chat about Georgia or need help finding a vacation to suit you we're very happy to help.

 Eastern Orthodox Easter can happen up to five weeks after the Western one.
 Churches across the country hold special services and last supper ceremonies on Passion Thursday and Good Friday.
 The service at Mtskheta’s Svetitskhoveli Cathedral is particularly worth seeing.

 This glorious mountain festival is held in early August in the Tusheti region.
 There’s plenty of folk music and dancing, as well as traditional sports such as archery and horse racing – plus you may even be able to take part in some sheep shearing.

-Discover ancient monasteries and cave cities, stay in local homes, hike through the hills and discover a rich and ancient wine and food culture...
+Discover ancient monasteries and cave cities, stay in local homes, hike through the hills and discover a rich food culture.

-Our top things to do in Georgia include walking, cycling and horse riding vacations, plus checking out the country’s rich and varied historical attractions...
+Try walking, cycling and horse riding vacations, plus check out the country’s rich and varied historical attractions.

-Get advice from our Georgia experts on everything from where to stay, local culture, and hiking in the mountains to ensure that your vacation runs smoothly...
+Get travel advice from our local experts on everything from where to stay to local culture, and hiking in the mountains.